10 strategies to increase the impact factor of your publication

 Consequently, researchers tend to adapt their publication strategy to avoid a negative impact on their careers.
 Until alternative methods to measure excellence are established, young researchers must learn the “rules of the game.”
 However, young scientists often need advice on how to reach higher impact factors with their publications.

-However, in any case, you are well-advised to strive for high impact publications because these are one important parameter to qualify for a professor position.
+If you want to pursue an academic career, you are well-advised to strive for high impact publications because impact factors and citations areย important parameter to qualify for a professor position.ย

 WHAT ARE IMPACT FACTORS?